Crust (geology)

-In geology, the crust is the outermost solid shell of a rocky planet, dwarf planet, or natural satellite.
-It is usually distinguished from the underlying mantle by its chemical makeup; however, in the case of icy satellites, it may be distinguished based on its phase (solid crust vs. liquid mantle).
+In geology, the crust is the outermost solid shell of a planet, dwarf planet, or natural satellite.
+It is usually distinguished from the underlying mantle by its chemical makeup; however, in the case of icy satellites, it may be defined based on its phase (solid crust vs. liquid mantle).

 The crusts of Earth, Mercury, Venus, Mars, Io, the Moon and other planetary bodies formed via igneous processes and were later modified by erosion, impact cratering, volcanism, and sedimentation.

 Most terrestrial planets have fairly uniform crusts.
 Earth, however, has two distinct types: continental crust and oceanic crust.
 These two types have different chemical compositions and physical properties and were formed by different geological processes.

 Types of crust

 Planetary geologists divide crust into three categories based on how and when it formed.

 Primary crust / primordial crust

 This is a planet's "original" crust.
 It forms from solidification of a magma ocean.
 Toward the end of planetary accretion, the terrestrial planets likely had surfaces that were magma oceans.
 As these cooled, they solidified into crust.
 This crust was likely destroyed by large impacts and re-formed many times as the Era of Heavy Bombardment drew to a close.

 The nature of primary crust is still debated: its chemical, mineralogic, and physical properties are unknown, as are the igneous mechanisms that formed them.
 This is because it is difficult to study: none of Earth's primary crust has survived to today.
 Earth's high rates of erosion and crustal recycling from plate tectonics has destroyed all rocks older than about 4 billion years, including whatever primary crust Earth once had.

 However, geologists can glean information about primary crust by studying it on other terrestrial planets.
 Mercury's highlands might represent primary crust, though this is debated.
 The anorthosite highlands of the Moon are primary crust, formed as plagioclase crystallized out of the Moon's initial magma ocean and floated to the top; however, it is unlikely that Earth followed a similar pattern, as the Moon was a water-less system and Earth had water.
 The Martian meteorite ALH84001 might represent primary crust of Mars; however, again, this is debated.
 Like Earth, Venus lacks primary crust, as the entire planet has been repeatedly resurfaced and modified.